SnubbyOWO/Ai-Chan-bot/README.md

 The bot is programmed to carry out certain activities including text translation and text to speech generation.
 These operations are carried out using a variety of APIs and libraries, including the Voicevox API for TTS audio and the Google Cloud Translate API for translation.

-Try it or don't cuz idk if it might crash 💀 https://tinyurl.com/invaichan

 https://user-images.githubusercontent.com/87741849/227775080-acfd8b4b-c522-49e1-9e8c-d3ebbab3de4c.mp4

 ### How does Waifu Speech discord bot work?